xso4/vndb-mirror/README.md

     are idempotent and can also be used to load new features into an existing database, but see the *util/updates/README.md* for more details.

+static/
+:   Static assets. *static/s/* contains images used by CSS skins and
+    miscellaneous files go into *static/f/*.

 util/
 :   Command-line utilities for various tasks.
 See *util/README.md* for details.